-I found Herb drying rack net on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life!
+I found a similar item on Amazon, it is a must-buy if you want to begin natural homemade sun-dry food life without hassles.

-Unless it is not an open-basket, there is no risk to be stolen from creatures such as bags, birds, deers(?).
+When using this dryer, there is no risk to be stolen from creatures such as bugs, birds, or even deer.

-Also, because of the net rack, it is easy to dry food compared with the basket, so you don’t have to flip over during the process.
+Also, it is easy to dry food compared with the basket and a typical cooking rack, so you don’t have to flip over during the process.

 So I highly recommend buying a fine quality drying net.

-The best season for drying vegetables is in the dry, sunny, breezy season.
+The best season for drying vegetables outside is when you can get constantly the dry, sunny, and breezy weather.

-Humidity is the natural enemy for sun-drying food, check the weather forecast before starting.
+Humidity is the natural enemy of sun-drying food.

-Drying time depends on drying types, kinds of food, cutting style, roughly speaking, drying food requires 2-3 days.
-(The seme-drying needs for only a half-day.)
+- Drying time depends on drying types, kinds of food, and cutting style, roughly speaking, drying food requires from a few days to 1 week.
+(The semi-drying needs for only a half or full day.)

 It can be dried vegetables indoors if it is sunny and dry.